threefoldfoundation/www_threefold_io/content/blog/what_comes_next/index.md

 ---
 id: what_comes_next
-title: When the Cloud Stopped Working, and What Comes Next?
+title: When the Cloud Stopped Working, and What Comes Next
 image_caption: what_comes_next
-description: ThreeFold’s decentralized infrastructure offers a stronger, more reliable path for the future of the internet, a reality made even clearer by the recent AWS outage and the growing risks of centralized cloud models.
+description: ThreeFold’s decentralized infrastructure offers a stronger, more reliable path for the future of the internet, a reality highlighted by the recent AWS outage.
 date: 2025-11-04
 taxonomies:
   people: [raj_mitra]